John Foster

 In 1895 John Foster served as the first Exalted Ruler of Camden Lodge 293 of the Benevolent Protective Order of Elks.
 Other charter members included Frank A. Ward, Charles L. Bowman, Dr. A. Haines Lippincott, Dr. J. F. Leavitt, Fred W. George, T. L. Bear, William M. Fithian, Everett Ackley, Fithian S. Simmons, Philip Wilson, Paul E. Quinn, John N. Kadel, William G. Maguire, Frank B. Sweeten and Maurice Hertz.

 Chief Foster oversaw the expansion Camden's police department at the same time as Camden expanded with the annexation of Stockton Township, which brought what is now known as East Camden and Cramer Hill within the city limits.
 Chief Foster served under both Republican and Democrat mayors.
-He was still serving as Chief of Police when he died on March 1, 1906 at Jefferson Hospital.
+Last a resident of 292 Mount Vernon Street, he was still serving as Chief of Police when he died on March 1, 1906 at Jefferson Hospital.

 Biographical Review - 1897